 As developers, we love the possibilities we see in our client’s apps.
 New things to excite users, open new revenue opportunities, going that extra step to that creates more value.
 That being said, our recommendation when developing an app is to think carefully about what you need to have in it.

 This doesn’t just apply to those on a tight timeline or budget – great apps start small and build over time.
 Similarly, some of the best apps fail because they bite off more than they can chew.
 Often, it’s that there’s simply so much crammed in the user struggles to make sense of it all.

 The great things about apps is that they have so much room to evolve and grow.
 Over time, the app can incorporate new features and functionality and ever remove things that aren’t as popular.

 Separating the ‘needs’, ‘wants’ and ‘nice to haves’

 Obviously you need to prioritize.
-Start with divergent thinking – be very open minded in thinking of as many possibilities of directions and things the app could provide.
+Start with divergent thinking – be very open minded and think of as many possibilities of directions and things the app can provide.
 You will know what works best for you in terms of brainstorming – it may be drawing this out as a map or creating a list (etc.).
 The aim is to cover as many options as possible.

 Where do they see the most value?
 Specifically for people like themselves.

 Would they use an app for this?

 If it will cost them money, would they be willing to pay for it?
 A one-off payment or a monthly/annual cost?
 If so, how much?

 By this point, you will see the options narrowing down in terms of what’s desirable for your potential consumers and customers.
 This in itself will start to highlight potential key areas to focus in on.
 From here, you want to revisit your initial options and filter them down to what’s still on the table.